aalvinlin/polynomial-rational-cfu/README.md

 ## Usage

 Users will be given a polynomial or rational equation (randomly-generated according to user settings), and they will click on areas on a 2D grid to plot zeroes, asymptotes, and the locations of functions.

+After users plotting their graph, they can verify whether they graphed the equation correctly.